HackDashF/shopify-api-grpahql-client/README.md

 # Shopify Store Open Order Exporter

-This Node.js application fetches data from a Shopify store API and exports it to a CSV file.
+This Node.js application fetches data from a Shopify store and exports it to a CSV file.

-Shopify's graphQL API is used.

-This is a basic proof-of-concept script.

 ## Prerequisites